-Technology has moved too far too fast for the banks to build those capabilities themselves.
-Buying companies that can bring those services to market is not impossible, but well outside the purview of most commercial banks.
-The best way to go for B2B banks to manage the impact of rapidly evolving customer expectations is to partner with agile, innovative fintech services that not simply meet expectations, but exceed them.
+Technology has moved too fast for the banks to build those capabilities themselves.
+The best way for B2B banks to manage the impact of rapidly evolving customer expectations is to partner with agile, innovative fintech services.